Funeral Guide is about being prepared

 Having your affairs neatly in order and easy to find is possibly one of the greatest gifts you can give to your family and loved one’s.
 We suggest the following free tools to help you get started:

-- Filling in a 'to do when I die' list will help prompt you of all the things you may want to add to your will.
+- Filling in your own ‘my death wish list/after death guide‘ list will help prompt you of all the things you may want to add to your will.

 - For simple estates, one can use Funeral Guide’s free will template.
 Read the information on how to make a valid will and the wills FAQ to ensure that your will is valid.